-Can I Still Drive? : Yes
+Can I Still Drive? : Yes (Short-term only)

-What Does The U0241 Code Mean?
+What Does The U0287 Code Mean?

-This code means that the Headlamp Control Module A (HCM-A) and other control modules on the vehicle are not communicating with each other.
+This code means that the Transmission Fluid Pump Module (TFPM) and other control modules on the vehicle are not communicating with each other.
 The circuit most often used to communicate with is known as Controller Area Network bus communications, or simply put, CAN bus.

 The modules communicate with each other over a network, much like the network you have at home or at work.
 There are several network systems used by the vehicle manufacturers.
 Prior to 2004, the more common (not all inclusive) module-to-module communication systems were Serial Communications Interface or SCI; SAE J1850 or PCI bus; and Chrysler Collision Detection, or CCD.

 The most common system used after 2004 is known as Controller Area Network bus communications, or simply put, CAN bus (was also used before 2004 on a small segment of vehicles).
 Without this CAN bus, control modules cannot exchange information, and your scan tool may or may not be able to get information from the vehicle, depending on which circuit is affected.

-The Headlamp Control Module A (HCM-A) is typically located behind the instrument panel adjacent to the headlamp switch.
-May also be mounted under the hood next to the headlamps.
+The Transmission Fluid Pump Module (TFPM) is typically located mounted on transmission; possibly mounted next to transmission on frame rail.
 It receives inputs from a variety of sensors, some hardwired directly to it, while most are sent over the bus communications system from the Powertrain Control Module (PCM).
-These inputs allow the module to control the manual operation of the headlamps.
-If equipped, may also control the automatic operation of the headlamps to include daytime/nighttime operation and high beam/low beam operation.
-Refer to a vehicle specific reference to determine which door is "A" in your particular case.
+These inputs allow the module to control when the transmission pump is turned on during Start/Stop operation.
+When engine is shut off, so is fluid to transmission parts.
+This keeps fluid flow to these parts.